 If you’ve been a Christian for any length of time, you’ve probably heard of the word ‘tithe.’
 The modern church-culture idea of a tithe is giving 10% of your income to your local church.
 Some churches encourage it, some demand it, most say the Bible teaches it.
 But any Bible scholar who has a decent familiarity with the Old and New Testaments cannot possibly argue that tithing is still required.
 Let’s explore the scriptures to see how tithing is not for Christians and how it’s not even money.

 What Is A Tithe?

-The idea of a tithe comes from the Old Testament which means “a tenth”.
-Tithing filled a very specific purpose: taking care of the Levites who were in charge of the Israelite’s Temple.
+The idea of a tithe comes from the Old Testament Hebrew word which means the “tenth part” of something.1 Tithing filled a very specific purpose: taking care of the Levites who were in charge of the Israelite’s Temple.
 Out of all twelve of the tribes of Israel, the Levites were different from the other eleven (Joshua 13:33).
 All the other tribes were given a land inheritance where they could own land and cultivate it for food.
-Not the Levites though, because the Lord, the God of Israel Himself is their inheritance (Deuteronomy 18:2).
-Instead of working the land they had the special responsibility of working at the Temple.
-They were either priests or carried out other Temple duties.
-Because they had no means to grow their own plants or raise their own animals, God instructed the other eleven tribes to tithe every tenth of their food to the Levites.
+Not the Levites though, because the Lord, the God of Israel himself is their inheritance (Deuteronomy 18:2).
+Instead of working the land, they had the special responsibility of working at the Temple.
+They were either priests or they carried out other Temple duties.
+Because they had no means to grow their own plants or raise their own animals, God instructed the other eleven tribes to tithe every tenth of their food to the Levites (Numbers 18:21).